Etheryen/github-webhook-listener/README.md

 # github-webhook-listener

-Go webhook listener for CI-CD on your server.
+Go webhook listener for continous deployment on your server.

 ## How to use it